nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  Turned off maintenance mode

-Before completing the upgrade, ownCloud first runs a simulation by copying all database tables to a temporary directory and then performing the upgrade on them, to ensure that the upgrade will complete correctly.
+Before completing the upgrade, ownCloud first runs a simulation by copying all database tables to new tables, and then performs the upgrade on them, to ensure that the upgrade will complete correctly.
 This takes twice as much time, which on large installations can be many hours, so you can omit this step with the ``--skip-migration-test`` option::